-Practically speaking, the immediate and far reaching impact of the introduction of the snowmobile has been a huge and lasting improvement on the communication between isolated and remote communities.
+Practically speaking, the introduction of the snowmobile has been huge, having a far-reaching impact on many lives, by helping to improve the communication between isolated and remote Arctic communities.

 Snowmobiling has also had a long-lasting impact on the economy of the region too – bringing employment and a manufacturing and repair industry.
 Importantly, as the popularity of snowmobiling grows, so too does the focus on making them more environmentally friendly.

 Of course, alongside their practical purpose, snowmobiles offer a wonderfully fun and exciting way to view and explore the remarkable landscape.
 Our holidays feature a varied range of snowmobile excursions of multiple durations and distances to choose, so whether you want to spend the day on your snowmobile or just enjoy a brief taster, we are sure to have something you can enjoy.